 Some UBC Library workstations provide access to specialized software such as Adobe Creative Cloud, Audacity, NVivo, SPSS, etc. In addition, some UBC workstations can be accessed remotely via the Remote Labs service.
 More information on Remote Labs for students and for faculty is available; login here.

 UBC IT provides students with access to free software of various kinds; read more here.

 Online tutorials on a variety of subjects are available from UBC Library.

-Workshops on a wide variety of topics are offered at UBC Library: Refworks (and other citation management tools), MEDLINE searching, systematic review searching, getting started with NVivo or R, research data management, etc. Many classes are online; view upcoming classes available here.
+Workshops on a wide variety of topics are offered at UBC Library: RefWorks (and other citation management tools), MEDLINE searching, systematic review searching, getting started with NVivo or R, research data management, etc. Many classes are online; view upcoming classes available here.